Projects

 The State approved our plan for the designation grant spending and the project kickoff meeting was recently held.
 The Town Administrator, Special Projects Coordinator and Building Maintenance Superintendent are currently working with CMRPC to put a Scope of Services together for lighting improvement projects at the Library, Highway Department, and Station 2.
 We are also working on getting proposals for weatherization studies of these buildings so that we can apply for HVAC Improvements under a future Green Communities Competitive grant round.
 The Energy Audit for the Thomas Prince School is complete and is available on the Town website.
 Funding for this project was received under a Municipal Technical Assistance (META) grant.
 The audit was conducted by Peregrine Energy Group.

 Our first Green Communities project, lighting improvements at the Library, Bagg Hall, Highway and Station 2, is now complete.
-We have received a Request for Quotes from CMRPC for weatherization updates at Bagg Hall, the Library, Station 2, and the Highway Barn.
+We awarded the bid for Weatherization Project to Rise Engineering for $7,157.
+This covers weatherization updates at Bagg Hall, the Library, Station 2, and the Highway Barn.
 Once we have done the weatherization improvements, we will be able to apply for grants for heating and cooling improvements.

 Housing – added 12/15/23